 “Processed meats were a “hub” in the food networks of people with dementia,” said Samieri.
-“People who developed dementia were more likely to combine highly processed meats such as sausages, cured meats and patés with starchy foods like potatoes, alcohol, and snacks like cookies and cakes.
-This may suggest that frequency with which processed meat is combined with other unhealthy foods, rather than average quantity, may be important for dementia risk.
-For example, people with dementia were more likely, when they ate processed meat, to accompany it with potatoes and people without dementia were more likely to accompany meat with more diverse foods, including fruit and vegetables and seafood.”
+“People who developed dementia were more likely to combine highly processed meats such as sausages, cured meats, and patés with starchy foods like potatoes, alcohol, and snacks like cookies and cakes.
+This may suggest that the frequency with which processed meat is combined with other unhealthy foods, rather than the average quantity, may be important for dementia risk.
+For example, people with dementia were more likely, when they ate processed meat, to accompany it with potatoes, and people without dementia were more likely to accompany meat with more diverse foods, including fruit and vegetables and seafood.”

-Overall, people who did not have dementia were more likely to have a lot of diversity in their diet, demonstrated by many small food networks that usually included healthier foods, such as fruit and vegetables, seafood, poultry or meats.
+Overall, people who did not have dementia were more likely to have a lot of diversity in their diet, demonstrated by many small food networks that usually included healthier foods, such as fruit and vegetables, seafood, poultry, or meats.

 “We found that more diversity in diet, and greater inclusion of a variety of healthy foods, is related to less dementia,” said Samieri.
 “In fact, we found differences in food networks that could be seen years before people with dementia were diagnosed.
 Our findings suggest that studying diet by looking at food networks may help untangle the complexity of diet and biology in health and disease.”

-One limitation of the study was that participants completed a food questionnaire that relied on their ability to accurately recall diet rather than having researchers monitor their diets.
+One limitation of the study was that participants completed a food questionnaire that relied on their ability to accurately recall their diet rather than having researchers monitor their diets.
 Another limitation was that diets were only recorded once, years before the onset of dementia, so any changes in diet over time were unknown.